 Length: 39 pages

-This bill was introduced on September 25, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 25, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 25, 2017